-- Develop institutional plans that respond to and support 1) constituent needs and 2) the Extension Statewide Plan (ESP).
+1. Develop institutional plans that respond to and support 1) constituent needs and 2) statewide plans in coordination with UW Extended Campus.

-- Courses must be applicable toward a degree or certificate either offered by that institution on its own or as part of an approved collaborative agreement involving another UW institution, even though the registrant may not be seeking a degree or certificate.
+- Courses must be applicable toward a degree or certificate either offered by that institution on its own or as part of an approved collaborative agreement involving other UW institutions, even though the registrant may not be seeking a degree or certificate.

 - Courses must meet the standards for instruction, content, student expectations, and evaluation that exist for the same coursework offered within the institution’s authorized degree programs.
 Departments are primarily responsible for assuring equivalent quality for these courses and those offered on-campus.

 - Courses should utilize regular faculty, where possible, in accordance with UW System Administrative Policy 165 (SYS 165), Academic Year Definition And Assorted Derivatives.